toposhaba/a2a-salesforce-apex/README.md

 ## Additional Examples

-### Hello World Example
+### Hello World Client Example

-A complete example of an A2A client communicating with a Python A2A server is available in the [examples/helloworld](examples/helloworld) directory.
+A complete example of a Java A2A client communicating with a Python A2A server is available in the [examples/helloworld/client](examples/helloworld/client/README.md) directory.
 This example demonstrates:

 - Setting up and using the A2A Java client
-- Sending regular and streaming messages
+- Sending regular and streaming messages to a Python A2A server
-- Receiving and processing responses
+- Receiving and processing responses from the Python A2A server

-The example includes detailed instructions on how to run both the Python server and the Java client using JBang.
-Check out the [example's README](examples/helloworld/client/src/main/java/io/a2a/examples/helloworld/README.md) for more information.
+The example includes detailed instructions on how to run the Python A2A server and how to run the Java A2A client using JBang.

+Check out the [example's README](examples/helloworld/client/README.md) for more information.

+### Hello World Server Example

+A complete example of a Python A2A client communicating with a Java A2A server is available in the [examples/helloworld/server](examples/helloworld/server/README.md) directory.
+This example demonstrates:

+- A sample `AgentCard` producer
+- A sample `AgentExecutor` producer
+- A Java A2A server receiving regular and streaming messages from a Python A2A client

+Check out the [example's README](examples/helloworld/server/README.md) for more information.

 ## License